 Change is viewed differently across various project management methodologies.
-For instance, Waterfall is less tolerant to change and perceives it as a threat, whereas Agile encourages to view change as a positive intervention.
+For instance, Waterfall and PRINCE2 are less tolerant to change and perceives it as a threat, whereas Agile encourages to view change as a positive intervention.

 Whatever project management framework you work with, the number one rule is to be prepared for a change because it will occur sooner or later in the project life cycle.

 It is unrealistic to assume that everything will go according to plan.
 However, it’s up to the project manager to have a plan at least for the most common and likely scenarios and be prepared to deal with the situation.
 Leaving wiggle room in your weekly planner also helps with change management.
 If you’re busy every single second of the day, you’re more likely to be stressed and have every single change ruin your day.

 It is mostly done at the project planning stage when most strategic sessions and thinking happens.
 A project manager is responsible for identifying, mitigating, and monitoring all risks that can potentially affect the project.
 Here, they often ask for input from the team and shareholders to ensure they are not missing anything.